Trends Shaping The Future of OTT Advertising in 2023

 The marketing possibilities of OTT are likely to explode.
 Deloitte said advertisers would start their “purchase journey” in an OTT environment instead of desktops, mobile devices, and web portals.
 OTT ads will likely be tailored to the individual viewer.

-Over-The-Top (OTT) video, such as pay-TV, YouTube, and online video, will become the most effective advertising medium in the world, with an estimated $210 billion in ad spending worldwide in 2021.
+Over-the-top (OTT) video, such as pay TV, YouTube, and online video, will become the most effective advertising medium in the world, with an estimated $210 billion in ad spending worldwide in 2021.
 Advertising will be one of the most critical sectors of the entertainment industry and made possible through the growth of popular on-demand services like Netflix and Hulu.

 A study predicts that online video viewers will shift more of their time away from VOD (video-on-demand) offerings to OTT Advertising services.
 That means advertisers will begin spending less on home entertainment experiences for the masses and more on “micro-hit” offerings for niche audiences.